 Beacon Hill Institute

-The Beacon Hill Institute (BHI) is the research arm of the Department of Economics at Suffolk University in Boston.
+The Beacon Hill Institute (BHI) is a right-wing think tank housed at Suffolk University in Boston until 2015.
 It was founded in 1991 by businessman and Republican politician Ray Shamie.
 BHI describes itself as being "grounded in the principles of limited government, fiscal responsibility and free markets."

 Renewable energy studies